doola-x/doola-x/README.md

   - php/c#/devops developer at **[REDACTED]**
   - interested in c++ and agi

-*join me in my journey of becoming not dumb. starting a little late, but we gettin' at it*
+*join me in my journey of becoming not dumb*

 <!---
 doola-x/doola-x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.